What is South Korea Famous for?

 Warning: this is a cesspool of conspiracy theories, so set aside some time if you decide to jump down this rabbit hole.

-As you hopefully realize by now, Koreans rightfully take great pride in their food, natural beauty, and strength of community— especially when they feel it needs defending.
+As you hopefully realize by now, Koreans rightfully take great pride in their food, natural beauty, and the strength of their community—especially when they feel it needs defending.

 * Cover photo by Dame Cacao